 (Disclosures: (1) I am in no way affiliated with any of these businesses nor am I getting any perks for recommending them.
 (2) Your experience may vary.
 Inconsistencies are bound to happen where humans, weather, and other Key West oddities are involved.)

 Since this post went live in 2011, many people have contacted the VMO asking what is the best month/time to be in Key West.
-Although I think anytime is a good time, if its your vacation, you’ll probably want to avoid a few months when the weather is really iffy.
+Although I think anytime is a good time, if it’s your vacation, you’ll probably want to avoid a few months when the weather is really iffy.
 That would be December and January.
 The “winter” months can deliver a few days or weeks of cold, rainy weather.
 It will most definitely be a mix of sun and clouds with only a few full-sun days.
 (Right now the temps are in the low 60’s but the sun is shining and hot.)
-If you don’t like steaming hot, avoid August, September and October.
+If you don’t like steaming hot, avoid August, September, and October.
 However, those three months have some of the most fabulous displays of color and great events and street festivals.
-The Poinciana trees, vibrant orange, light up the town and people here really get into Halloween in October, which culminates with Fantasy Fest.
+The Poinciana trees, vibrant orange, light up the town and people here really get into Halloween, which culminates with Fantasy Fest.
 (Book hotels now.)

 My favorite months are May and November.
-The water temps are a little cooler than the summer, but usually doable.
+The water temps are a little cooler than the summer but usually doable.
 Flowers are blooming and the sweltering heat is limited.
 But I really like June and July too.
 The water is perfect.
 June can be rainy.
 July can be stormy.
 Both can be hot, hot, hot, but the past few years they’ve been really nice.
 Feb, March, April are popular months.
-Usually good weather, lots of stuff going on downtown, but restaurants are crowded, beaches full, flights expensive, and hotels at a premium.
+Usually, good weather, lots of stuff going on downtown, but restaurants are crowded, beaches full, flights expensive, and hotels at a premium.
 Rental houses are precious and should be booked in advance if you want to be here in the spring.
-Snowbirds are all in town, but generally leave by mid-April and sometimes you can get a good deal on a monthly summer rental.
+Snowbirds are all in town, but generally, leave by mid-April and sometimes you can get a good deal on a monthly summer rental.
 Hope that helps!

 #!
 RENT A BIKE.

 Driving a car in Key West is a pain in the…neck.
 Parking is either impossible or expensive—getting towed is a hassle.
 So, rent a bike.
 It is super easy and cheap and most of the places you want to go are close by, the island is only eight square miles!
 Key West welcomed Uber and Lyft drivers last year.

-If you rent a bike, there are only three things to remember: (1) keep a street map with you at all times because the streets in Old Town are catawampus; (2) obey the traffic laws—one way streets are, well…one way and stop signs and red lights mean stop; and, (3) Yes, you can get a ticket for riding a bike while intoxicated—don’t drink and ride!
+If you rent a bike, there are only three things to remember: (1) keep a street map with you at all times because the streets in Old Town are catawampus; (2) obey the traffic laws— one-way streets are, well…one way and stop signs and red lights mean stop; and, (3) Yes, you can get a ticket for riding a bike while intoxicated—don’t drink and ride!
 If you opt to rent a moped, beware: They are dangerous in Key West.

 PLAY: ON THE WATER